yinxiL/anomaly-detection/KDD99/README.md

 ## Reference
 [1] Özgür, Atilla and Hamit Erdem.
 “A review of KDD99 dataset usage in intrusion detection and machine learning between 2010 and 2015.”
 PeerJ PrePrints 4 (2016): e1954.

 [2] Solutions to kdd99 dataset with Decision tree and Neural network by scikit-learn https://github.com/PENGZhaoqing/kdd99-scikit

 [3] Results of the KDD'99 Classifier Learning Contest http://cseweb.ucsd.edu/~elkan/clresults.html

 [4] KDD99 Data http://www.kdd.org/kdd-cup/view/kdd-cup-1999/Data

 [5] K. Ibrahimi and M. Ouaddane, "Management of intrusion detection systems based-KDD99: Analysis with LDA and PCA," 2017 International Conference on Wireless Networks and Mobile Communications (WINCOM), Rabat, 2017, pp. 1-6

+[6] M. Tavallaee, E. Bagheri, W. Lu, and A. Ghorbani, “A Detailed Analysis of the KDD CUP 99 Data Set,” Submitted to Second IEEE Symposium on Computational Intelligence for Security and Defense Applications (CISDA), 2009.